Monday, February 27, 2023

 Speakers:

-- Moderator: Bobby Dishel–Solar + Real Estate Attorney, Moye White
+- Moderator: Bobby Dishell–Solar + Real Estate Attorney, Moye White

 - Madeleine Klein–Managing Director, Policy & Market Strategy, Engie North America